anyoptimization/pymoo/docs/source/problems/definition.md

 +++

 Problems have to be defined, and some information has to be provided.
-In contrast to other frameworks, we do not share the opinion of just defining a problem by a function is the most convenient one.
+In contrast to other frameworks, we do not share the opinion that just defining a problem by a function is the most convenient one.
 In `pymoo` the problem is defined by an **object** that contains some metadata, for instance the number of objectives, constraints, lower and upper bounds in the design space.
-These attributes are supposed to be defined in the constructor and thus by overriding the `__init__` method.
+These attributes are supposed to be defined in the constructor by overriding the `__init__` method.

 ```{raw-cell}
 :raw_mimetype: text/restructuredtext